HomeSite Map

 When Capitol was putting together an American version of the British “Rarities” album, they were quick to note the dissimilarities between the mono and stereo versions of the song “Help!”
 Since the 1965 single was the only time this was available in the US and was never on any album up to this point, it was a true “rarity” as far as America was concerned.
 Therefore, this March 24th, 1980 released album contained the long-sought after mono version.

 With the re-release of the “A Hard Day’s Night” movie in theaters, Capitol decided to “capitalize” on the event by putting together an album of songs from all of The Beatles' films.
 The album, which they titled “Reel Music,” was released on March 22nd, 1982, and ended up peaking at #19 on the Billboard album chart.
-Over 12,000 promotional copies of this album were also printed, these being on translucent gold vinyl.
+Over 12,000 promotional copies of this album were also printed, all of these being on translucent gold vinyl.
 Predictably, it featured the title song of their second motion picture “Help!”

 Later in the year, to coincide with the 20th anniversary of the release of The Beatles first British single “Love Me Do,” Capitol put together a further compilation album simply titled “20 Greatest Hits.”
 The album was released on October 11th, 1982 but only managed to make it as high as #50 on the US Billboard album chart.
 Since all twenty of these songs peaked at #1 on the Billboard Hot 100 when they were originally released, “Help!” obviously made the cut.